shoeffner/mthesis/src/appendix.md

 printer settings, and other factors.
 In the example the printed version's squares' side lengths were \SI{1.5}{\milli\meter}.
 After a successful calibration, `camera_calib.yml` will be written into the directory.
-It can be used to configure Gaze, as explained in @sec:camera-and-screen-parameters.
+It can be used to configure \Gaze{}, as explained in @sec:camera-and-screen-parameters.

 ```{ .bash caption="Using the OpenCV calibration tool to calibrate the camera." label=cl:cvcalibcall }
 ./cpp-example-calibration -h=6 -w=9 -n=10 -d=1000 -s=0.0015 -o=camera_calib.yml